HVLearn/HVLearn/CERT_TEMPLATES/README.md

 <h1>Certificate Templates</h1>
-Here are the list of certificate templates we have used in our testing frameworks.
+Here are the list of certificate templates we have used in our testing framework.
 This list contains 41 certificate templates (23 from templates from the paper originally and some updated templates we just added).
 All the certificates are self-signed and only be used for testing purpose.